cowsql/go-cowsql/docs/restore-db.md

    the `DataDirectory`.
-2. For every node in `cluster.yaml`, create a directory with name equal to `DbAddress` under the `DataDirectory`, unique to the node,  this `host:port` will be needed later on for the `--db` argument when you start the `dqlite-demo` application, e.g. for node 1 you now have a directory `data/127.0.0.1:9001`.
+2. For every node in `cluster.yaml`, create a directory with name equal to `DbAddress` under the `DataDirectory`, unique to the node,  this `host:port` will be needed later on for the `--db` argument when you start the `cowsql-demo` application, e.g. for node 1 you now have a directory `data/127.0.0.1:9001`.
    We will refer to this as the `NodeDirectory`.
 3. For every node in `cluster.yaml`, copy all the data for that node to